qouteall/qouteall-blog/blog/2025/Traps to Developers.md

 - About inheritance:
   - Things like `color` `line-height` inherits deeply by default.
   - Things like `<input>` and `<button>` by default don't inherit CSS attributes like `color` and `font-family`.
-- CSS overrides in this order, from high-priority to low-priority (simplified):
-  - `!important` attributes.
+- About override:
-  - Inline CSS: The CSS in HTML, and the CSS that's set by JS.
-  - In CSS files and `<style>`:
-    - By-id selector (e.g. `#xyz`)
-    - By-class selector (e.g. `.xyz`)
-    - By-element-type selector (e.g. `div` `p`)

-  If that ties, the CSS import order matters, the latter-imported ones can override the earlier ones.
-See [CSS cascade](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_cascade/Cascade) for complete details.
+  - CSS import order matters.
+The latter-imported ones can override the earlier ones.
+  - JS-set CSS can override attributes in `.css` files (when both are not `!important`). `!important` attribute in `.css` files can override non `!important` JS-set CSS.
+  - See [CSS cascade](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_cascade/Cascade) for complete details.
 - About hiding:
   - Parent `visibility: hidden` doesn't enforce all childs to be hidden.
 If child has `visibility: visible` it will still be shown.
 This don't apply to `opacity: 0` or `display: none`.
   - An element with `opacity: 0` can still be interacted (e.g. click button).
 This doesn't apply to `display: none` or `visibility: hidden`.